Briant-20/the-space-race/README.md

 You can fork this repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Briant-20/the-space-race.git)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not the top of the page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ## Credits